camunda/camunda-docs/docs/components/connectors/introduction.md

 ---
 id: introduction-to-connectors
 title: Introduction
+description: "A Connector is a reusable building block that performs the integration with an external system and works out of the box."
 ---

 A **Connector** is a reusable building block that performs the integration with an external system and works out of the box.